-- Tam Mak Hoong (Papaya Salad): Similar to Som Tam Salad in Thailand, this salad dish is made with unripe shredded papaya, fish sauce, meat and vegetable.
+- Tam Mak Hoong (Papaya Salad): Similar to Som Tam Salad in Thailand, this salad dish is made with unripe shredded papaya, fish sauce, meat, and vegetable.
 If you like spicy food, this dish is absolutely suitable for you.
 Serving with some sticky rice will give more balance to its spiciness.

-- Mok Pa (Steamed fish in banana leaves): If Cambodia has Fish Amok as the signature dish, then Laos has Mok Pa in considerably similar way.
-The fish is soaked in vibrant local flavors such as kaffir lime leaves, lemongrass, onion, chilli and fish sauce, then neatly packaged in a banana leaf tied up with a bamboo string.
+- Mok Pa (Steamed fish in banana leaves): If Cambodia has Fish Amok as the signature dish, then Laos has Mok Pa in a considerably similar way.
+The fish is soaked in vibrant local flavors such as kaffir lime leaves, lemongrass, onion, chili, and fish sauce, then neatly packaged in a banana leaf tied up with a bamboo string.
 It is then steamed until the fish is perfectly well done.
 Tasting soft fish with sticky rice will melt your mouth with each bite.

-The above list is not all, but among the most popular specialties of Laos cuisine for tourists.
+The above list is not all but among the most popular specialties of Laos cuisine for tourists.
 There are more than that, just wait for your arrival to discover yourself.

 Where to eat in Laos?